 Thomas Wilson, Music Director

-In recent years, Thomas has been researching, writing, and presenting in-depth educational experiences for concertgoers.
-Through cutting-edge scholarship – and utilizing audiovisual content along with bringing orchestras and actors into the mix – Thomas has led audiences to a deeper understanding of essential repertoire.
+A strong advocate of music education, Thomas is very active as a clinician and guest conductor for schools, honor bands and honor orchestras.
+In 2019, he will conduct the Continental League Honor Orchestra, among others.
+In recent years, Thomas has been researching, writing and presenting in-depth educational experiences for concertgoers.
+With cutting-edge scholarship, utilizing audiovisual content and bringing orchestras and actors into the mix, Thomas has led audiences to a deeper understanding of essential repertoire, including Mozart’s Requiem and Copland’s Appalachian Spring.

-In his scant free time, Thomas seeks joy in family, friends, and fitness.
-He is a voracious reader, a chess player, and an animal advocate who is happiest in Monument Valley Park with his nefarious hound.
+In his scant free time, Thomas seeks joy in friends, fitness and learning.
+He is a voracious reader, a chess player, and an animal advocate who is always happiest on Colorado trails with his nefarious hound, Maynard.

 Thomas has been called “someone to watch” and “a very exciting conductor” by Michael Tilson Thomas, one of the foremost conductors of our time.